Flask-FlatPages/Flask-FlatPages/README.rst

     :target: https://pypi.python.org/pypi/Flask-FlatPages

-Provides flat static pages to a Flask_ application, based on text files as opposed to a relationnal database.
+Provides flat static pages to a Flask_ application, based on text files as opposed to a relational database.

 * BSD licensed
 * Latest documentation `on python.org`_